shg8/ILLIXR/ZED_Dataset/depth/data/README.md

-This file is here to do work.
+**Depth**
+This is the file that stores the depth images from ZED Camera